nilanoemi25/CompSysProject/ReadMe.md

 # Project Description
 This project is 40% of CompSys module in semester two, year 1 Hdip in SETU.

-The purpose of this project is to explore different tools that a HR Assistant may use in office to track employee attendance/time-keeping. <br>
+The purpose of this project is to explore different ways that a HR Assistant may get the information about employee time keeping.<br>

 # Firstly: <br>
 On Raspberry PI the physical trigger is to press **button** to simulate 'clock in punch'. <br>